Manevolent/manebot-music/README.md

 track tag music
 track tag unwanted
 track untag unwanted

+track random
+track random "videos with this in the title"
 ```

 Consider making **aliases** for these commands using the `alias` command itself: